Harry Gideonse

 Harry David Gideonse (May 17, 1901 – March 12, 1985) was a Dutch-born American economist.
 He was the second President of Brooklyn College, from 1939 to 1966, and Chancellor of the New School for Social Research from 1966 until 1975.

 Early and personal life and education

-Gideonse was born in Rotterdam, the Netherlands, to Martin Cornelius and Johanna Jacoba Helena Magdalena (de Lange) Gideonse.
+Gideonse was born in Rotterdam, Netherlands, to Martin Cornelius and Johanna Jacoba Helena Magdalena (de Lange) Gideonse.
 His family emigrated to the United States in 1904, settling in Rochester, New York, where Gidonese attended elementary school.

 He married Edmee Koch, of Geneva, Switzerland.
 They had two sons.

-He attended Columbia University (B.S. in Economics, 1923; A.M. in Economics, 1924), and the University of Geneva's Graduate Institute of International Studies (1928).
+He attended Columbia University (B.S. in economics, 1923; A.M. in Economics, 1924), and the University of Geneva's Graduate Institute of International Studies (1928).

 Biography

 At Rutgers University, beginning in 1928 he was as assistant professor of economics.
 At the University of Chicago, Gideonse was an associate professor of economics.
 He also taught economics at Barnard College (where he was Chairman of the Departments of Economics from 1938 to 1939 and Sociology) and Columbia University.

 Gideonse was the second President of Brooklyn College, from 1939 to 1966.
 During his tenure Brooklyn College was one of the top colleges in the US in terms of the number of alumni receiving doctorate degrees.
 In the 1940s Gideonse made novel changes in the college curriculum with a greater emphasis on electives, an approach that later became standard in colleges.
 In May 1983, Brooklyn College renamed its library in his honor.

 He was Chancellor of the New School for Social Research from 1966 until 1975, when he retired.